 Bradley Cooper looks like the real Chris Kyle, both in terms of build and beard.
 I remember the book describing the baseball cap and bullet holster that Cooper sports in the movie.
 Cooper’s accent is more distracting than that of the audiobook narrator, though.
 It’s not bad, it’s just too much, especially after listening to the real deal.

 The scene in which Chris meets his future wife Taya, played by Sienna Miller, is awkward to watch, but I’m not sure who to blame.
 The actors?
 The writers?
 Clint Eastwood, even?
 In any case, I remembered Chris noting in the book that Taya was wearing leather pants when they first met.
 This trivial detail is mentioned in the movie.

-Since watching it, I’ve learned that The Butcher and Mustafa characters are both fictional.
-My being convinced that they had existed is partly a testament to the plausibility of the script and partly a result of three years passing since I listened to the audiobook.
+Since watching it, I’ve learned that The Butcher and Mustafa are fictional.
+My being convinced that they had existed is partly a testament to the plausibility of the script and partly a result of three years passing since I’ve listened to the audiobook.
 The same is true for the movie deaths of Chris’s SEAL teammates; I hadn’t expected either of them to die, though I might’ve been confused by the autobiography of fellow SEAL sniper Marcus Luttrell.

 The movie ends with the somber scene of Chris leaving his family for a fateful trip with a troubled ex-Marine.
 The movie is unflinching in its depiction of violence, at least in Iraq, but thankfully Clint Eastwood doesn’t show the killings of Chris and his friend Chad Littlefield at the hands of a stranger whom they were trying to befriend.
 Footage of the real Chris Kyle’s funeral procession and ceremony are shown with the credits.